stepanLav/iroha_metrics_reader/README.md

-# Foobar
+# Iroha metrics reader

-Foobar is a Python library for dealing with word pluralization.
+This repository for interaction with Iroha and get metrics through Prometheus endpoint.

 ## Installation